Brian Hargrove

-David Brian Hargrove (born April 2) is an American television writer and producer.
-He was a co-creator of the television series Titus (2000–2002), along with Christopher Titus and Jack Kenny.
+David Brian Hargrove (born April 2, 1956) is an American television writer and producer.
+He was a co-creator of the television series Titus (2000–2002) along with Christopher Titus and Jack Kenny.

 Early life and education

 Born David Brian Hargrove in Tarboro, North Carolina, he earned his BFA degree from the University of North Carolina at Chapel Hill.
 He then studied acting at New York City's Juilliard School as a member of the drama division's Group 10 (1977–1981).

 Career

 Hargrove is the creator and producer of many television shows, including Titus, Wanda at Large, and Nora.
 He also has written for several television series, including Dave's World, Caroline in the City, Holding the Baby, and Maggie.

-Hargrove wrote the book and lyrics for the new musical, It Shoulda Been You, which opened on Broadway in March 2015 (previews).
+Hargrove wrote the book and lyrics for the musical It Shoulda Been You, which opened on Broadway in March 2015 (previews).
 It is directed by David Hyde Pierce.

 Personal life

 Hargrove married long-time partner, actor and comedian David Hyde Pierce, on October 24, 2008.
 They have been together since the early 1980s.